30+ Christmas Marketing Stats To Know In 2023

 4. Holiday Shopping Trends

-The pandemic has affected consumers and their spending habits during the Christmas shopping season.
-Most people will resort to online sales and opt for more mindful and experience-based purchases for themselves and their loved ones.
+The pandemic affected consumers and their spending habits during the Christmas shopping season.
+Many people resorted to online sales and opted for more mindful and experience-based purchases for themselves and their loved ones.
+However, this year, the inflation is very likely to affect consumer behavior this year.
 Let’s see some relevant stats:

 • Holiday gift spending is estimated to drop by $30 billion as 58% of shoppers are expected to cut back on their expenses. – Businesswire